About the Journal

 4. Corrections, Retractions, and Expressions of Concern

-The journal follows the COPE Retraction and Expression of Concern Guidelines.
+The journal follows the COPE Retraction Guidelines and the COPE Guidelines for Expressions of Concern.

-• Retraction (in case of misconduct or serious error)
+• Retraction (in cases of misconduct or serious error);

-• Expression of concern (when an investigation is underway)
+• Expression of Concern (while an investigation is ongoing).

-The goal is to preserve the integrity of the published content.
+The purpose of these measures is to preserve the integrity of the published record.

-Authors must declare any financial, institutional, academic, or personal conflicts of interest.
+Authors must disclose any financial, institutional, academic, or personal conflicts of interest.

-Editors and reviewers must also declare conflicts of interest.
+Editors and reviewers must also disclose any conflicts of interest.

 If the Editor-in-Chief has a conflict of interest:

-• Editorial management will be transferred to an Associate Editor.
+• Editorial responsibility for the manuscript will be transferred to an Associate Editor;

-• The Editor-in-Chief will not participate in the decision.
+• The Editor-in-Chief will take no part in the editorial decision;

-• The process will follow a double-blind review process.
+• The manuscript will continue through the double-blind peer review process.

 6. Data Sharing and Reproducibility